clear-street/docs/trade_file.md

 Clear Street's trade file is a CSV file that contains post-trade details.
 This file is used by Clear Street to manage the life-cycle of all post-trade trading activity.

-The trade file should be a CSV file with `*.csv` extension.
+The trade file should be a CSV file with `*.csv` (lowercase) extension.
 The first row of the file must be the "header" row where you specifiy column names.
 Column names are case-insenstive, but we recommend you always use lowercase.
 Column ordering does *not* matter; you can specify the columns in the order you prefer.

 Each row in the file represents a single trade.
 Columns that are unrecognized, or columns that might be conditionally unapplicable, are ignored.
 A trade has a `type` that dictates what columns apply to it.
 Columns that do not apply to a specific trade type are ignored.
 Therefore, you can provide all columns in your file, and selectively populate each column for a given row.

+There are no hard requirements in regards to filename aside from the `*.csv` extension described above.
+Once a naming convention is chosen it should remain consistent and shouldn't be changed without explicit agreement from Clear Street.
+As a matter of best practice, the filename should indicate the source of the trades, the version number, and the date formatted as `yyyymmdd`.
+Additionally, `_` is preferred to spaces in filenames.
+A good example of a filename would be `abcfirm_trades_1_20200102.csv`.

 ### Columns